What are antipsychotic medications?

-Antipsychotic medications, also called just antipsychotics, are medicines that can help ease the symptoms of a psychosis.
+Antipsychotic medication (antipsychotics) are medicines that can help ease the symptoms of a psychosis.
 Psychosis is a mental health condition that affects how the brain works.

 Antipsychotic medications are medicines used to treat psychosis.
 Psychosis is an illness that makes it hard to tell what is real and what isn’t.
 They may also help anxiety and agitation, and problems with mood, thinking and socialising.

 Sometimes you might get psychosis if you already have illnesses such as schizophrenia, bipolar disorder or severe depression.
-It might cause you to have confused thinking, delusions (where you believe things that aren't real) or paranoia (unjustified suspicion or mistrust of others) or hallucinations (where you see, hear, feel, smell or taste things that are not actually there).
+It might cause you to have confused thinking, delusions (where you believe things that aren't real, paranoia (unjustified suspicion or mistrust of others) or hallucinations (where you see, hear, feel, smell or taste things that are not actually there).
 Antipsychotic medications can help reduce these symptoms, or sometimes even get rid of them.

 Antipsychotic medications sometimes work better if you also use psychological therapy (psychotherapy such as cognitive behavioural therapy, given by a psychiatrist or psychologist) and community support.

 Types of antipsychotic medications

-There are two main types of antipsychotic medications:
+There are 2 main types of antipsychotic medications:

-- ‘typical’ antipsychotics are an older type of medicine that has been used for many years
+- 'Typical' antipsychotics, also known as 'first-generation' medications, are an older type of medicine that has been used for many years.

 - 'Atypical' antipsychotics, or second-generation medications, are newer medicines.

 Atypical antipsychotics are used most often, but some people prefer the older medications.
 It’s best to talk about your options with your doctor, to find out what works best for you.

 Most antipsychotics are tablets, which you need to take every day.
-Others are given by injection (called ‘depot’ medication).
+Others are given by regular injection (called 'depot' medication).
 These release medicine into the body slowly over several weeks.
 Some people prefer injections so they don’t need to remember to take their tablets.

 Benefits of using antipsychotic medication